Inferring nonequilibrium thermodynamics from tilted equilibrium using information-geometric Legendre transform: Example: Trapped Brownian particle

 which is still a harmonic potential plus the ragged potential.
 Therefore, we can realize the tilted equilibrium by modulating the center and the width of the harmonic trapping potential.
-We need to measure the tilted equilibrium free energy from work measurements~\cite{seifert2012stochastic} and the tilted expectation values of $x$ and $x^2$.
+We need to measure the mean and variance of the position $x$ at many tilted equilibrium distributions, interpolate the data to find $\bm\eta(\bm\theta)$, and compute $\Delta\F(\bm\theta)$ as described in Sec.~\ref{subsec:tilted_eq}.

-We first demonstrate our results for the simple case of $\epsilon_{r}(x)\;{=}\;0$.
-In this case, the subspace $\mathcal{P}_\TE$ is the set of the Gaussian distributions, and if the initial distribution is also a Gaussian distribution, the time evolution is confined in $\mathcal{P}_\TE$.
-Thus, we can obtain exact nonequilibrium quantities from Eqs.~\eqref{eq_Legendre_ineq}, \eqref{eq_affinity}, and \eqref{eq_epr_decomp} and a new constraint in time evolution from Eq.~\eqref{eq_monotonicity}.
-We demonstrate them in Fig.~\ref{fig_example}.

-For a nonzero $\epsilon_{r}(x)$, the sole solid results are Eqs.~\eqref{eq_Legendre_main} and \eqref{eq_Legendre_ineq}, which give the minimal cost of realizing a given mean and variance.
-Nevertheless, if $\epsilon_r$ is small, we can expect that time trajectories are close to $\mathcal{P}_\TE$ and that the right-hand side of Eq.~\eqref{eq_Legendre_ineq} gives a fairly accurate estimation of $\mathcal H[p(t)]$.
-In fact, this is the case even if the ragged potential is as large as $2\kB T$ (see Fig.~S1 in SM).
+If $\epsilon_r(x)=0$ and the initial distribution is Gaussian, the realizability condition [Eq.~\eqref{eq:realizability_condition}] holds.
+To see this, we first note that $\pns(t)$ is Gaussian for all $t\geq 0$ for a Gaussian initial distribution~\cite{kampen2007stochastic}.
+Since we can make any harmonic potential by changing $\theta_1$ and $\theta_2$ in Eq.~\eqref{eq:example_modified_energy} for $\epsilon_r(x)=0$, we can realize any Gaussian distribution as a tilted equilibrium.
+Therefore, the realizability condition is satisfied, and the equality holds in Eq.~\eqref{eq:Legendre_ineq_inequality}, allowing us to extract the exact value of $\Delta\H[\pns(t)]$ from the tilted equilibrium data.
+In the case of a nonzero ragged potential, the realizability condition no longer holds.
+Nevertheless, if $\epsilon_r(x)$ is small enough, we expect that $\pns(t)$ is approximately realizable as a tilted equilibrium distribution, and therefore, Eq.~\eqref{eq:Legendre_ineq_TE} gives a fairly accurate estimate of $\Delta\H[\pns(t)]$.